 Enter Split View

-- Hold down the full-screen button in the upper-left corner of a window.
+- Click and hold the full-screen button in the upper-left corner of a window.

 - As you hold the button, the window shrinks and you can drag it to the left or right side of the screen.

-- Release the button, then click another window to begin using both windows side by side.
+- Release the button, then click a window on the other side of the screen to begin using both windows side by side.

 Work in Split View